newwayland/blog/content/post/adding_a_jg.md

 - labour hours are transformed into the same single, stockable, tradeable good in the economy as all other hours are
-- the good has a fixed price
+- the good is sold at a fixed price
 - the good competes with private sector output at that price
 - sale of the good at the fixed price is the only taxation mechanism
 - the productivity of Firm 101 is much lower than a private firm